isomerpages/ogp-digimc/pages/faq.md

 ### What if my employer does not recognise my digital MC?

-You may inform them that this is a new initiative from SNDGG, and point them to this page <https://www.mc.gov.sg>.
-For more information or clarification, they may contact us via the support form.
+You may inform them to check out [FAQ for employers](/employer-faq).

 ### What if I lose my digital MC?

 You will need to request the clinic to issue the paper MC.
-We encourage you to save your digital MC SMS/link to prevent such a situation.
+We encourage you not to delete your DigiMC SMS, and save the link, to prevent such a situation.

 ### What if I do not receive my SMS link to the digital MC after seeing the doctor?